 The Fallback Is the Best Part

-If the Cloud Run backend goes down (network issue, cold start timeout, whatever), Sally quietly switches to direct Gemini API calls.
+If the Cloud Run backend goes down and a local Gemini API key is configured, Sally quietly switches to direct Gemini API calls.
 There's a 5-minute cooldown after a backend failure so it doesn't keep retrying a dead endpoint.
 The user doesn't notice anything.
 It just keeps working.

 Try Cloud Run backend (8-second timeout)

-This means Sally always has a path to Gemini regardless of whether the backend is healthy.
+This means Sally has a hosted path for the hackathon and a local fallback path when backend connectivity is shaky.

 CI/CD with Cloud Build